unibz-core/Mining-CMs-Patterns/README.md

 python3 main.py
 ```

-## Get Started with Mining-CM-Patterns
+## Get Started with Mining-CMs-Patterns

 - Interact with the command line by providing the required inputs, e.g.:
 ```